-The Interdisciplinary Research Collaborative (IRC) is
+The Interdisciplinary Research Collaborative (IRC) has

-the IRC is to enhance the education of Rose-Hulman
+IRC is to enhance the education of Rose-Hulman

 undergraduate students by supporting research